 It is so great to have you here Geoff, let’s start with an introduction on your end.

-I started out as a teacher, teaching 5 to 11 year olds, in what we call Primary Schools.
+I started out as a teacher, teaching 5 to 11 year-olds in primary schools.

-I soon took on subject leadership roles and then a deputy headship, before becoming headteacher of a school with 350+ pupils.
+I soon took on subject leadership roles and then a deputy headship, before becoming headteacher of a school with more than 350 students.

 I think there are a few things all leaders need to do.
 I won’t try to cover everything about being a successful leadership, but the list of characteristics includes:

 - Understanding the context in which you are working: leaders need to be exquisitely sensitive to the contexts in which they work: the people, the organisation’s goals, changes that are needed, retaining what is essential.

 - Communicating: leaders need to talk to their colleagues and followers, explain their plans, set out the goals, objectives and targets, use stories.